Address:

 I teach and research in Department of Computing at Imperial College London.
-I lead the Computer Systems Section and the Custom Computing Research Group.
+I lead the Programming Languages and Systems Section and the Custom Computing Research Group, and I direct the EPSRC Centre for Doctoral Training in High Performance Embedded and Distributed Systems.
 I was Visiting Professor at Stanford University from November 2006 until August 2009.
-I am a Fellow of the IEEE and a Fellow of the BCS.
+I am a Fellow of the Royal Academy of Engineering, the IEEE, and the BCS.

 My research interests include:

-My research group is currently focusing on theory and practice of reconfigurable architectures and the associated compilation techniques; see my selected publications or the DBLP list for details.
-In particular, I lead the project Custom Computing for Advanced Digital Systems supported by the Engineering and Physical Sciences Research Council, and the European FP7 projects EPiCS (Engineering Proprioception in Computing Systems) and FASTER (Facilitating Analysis and Synthesis Technologies for Effective Reconfiguration).
+My research group is currently focusing on theory and practice of reconfigurable architectures and the associated compilation techniques; see my selected publications, the college repository, or the DBLP list for details.
+In particular, I take part in the project Application Customisation: Enhancing Design Quality and Developer Productivity and POETS (Partially Ordered Event Triggered Systems) supported by the Engineering and Physical Sciences Research Council, and the European Horizon 2020 project EXTRA (Exploiting eXascale Technology with Reconfigurable Architectures).
+Past projects include TETRACOM (Technology Transfer in Computing Systems), Custom Computing for Advanced Digital Systems, HARNESS (Hardware- and Network-Enhanced Software Systems for Cloud Computing), EPiCS (Engineering Proprioception in Computing Systems), FASTER (Facilitating Analysis and Synthesis Technologies for Effective Reconfiguration), REFLECT, HARTES, and DIADEM.

 The courses that I teach include Computer Architecture and Custom Computing.

 I was privileged to co-found three great forums: International Conference on Field Programmable Logic and Applications, International Conference on Field Programmable Technology, and International Workshop on Highly Efficient Accelerators and Reconfigurable Technologies.
-I co-chaired the ASAP'07 conference which was held during 8-11 July 2007 in Montreal, the FPT'02 conference which was held during 16-18 December 2002 in Hong Kong, and the FPL'97 Workshop which was held during 1-3 September 1997 in London.
+I co-chaired the ASAP'07 conference which was held during 8-11 July 2007 in Montreal, the FPT'02 conference which was held during 16-18 December 2002 in Hong Kong, the FPL'97 Workshop which was held during 1-3 September 1997 in London, and the FPL'15 conference which was held during 2-4 September 2015 in London.

 Are you looking for a summer project?
 Please consider joining us.